NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

     await ctx.reply(uppered)
 ```

+??? note "Functions"
+    If functions are used as arguments, they can either have one parameter (which is the passed argument as a string) or two parameters (which are the context and the argument).
+    They can also be asynchronous or synchronous.

 #### Booleans

 Booleans, unlike other basic types, are handled somewhat differently, as using the default `bool` converter would make any non-empty argument `True`.
 It is instead evaluated as so: